GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 Suggested in this strategy paper , AIRAWAT (AI Research, Analytics and Knowledge Assimilation platform) was also launched.
 This platform guides the research and development of AI and other emerging technologies in India.

 <!-- image -->
-**Image Description:** In this image we can see a yellow color object.
+**AI-Generated Image Description:** In the image there is a yellow object.
 <!-- end image description -->